aggress/mesosphere-dcos-kafka-installer/docs/connect_testing.md

 cat cake-sink.txt
 ```

-If you do, all is good.
-If not, check both the Control Center stdout and Connect stdout logs.
+One of Control Center's selling points is [Stream Monitoring](https://docs.confluent.io/current/control-center/docs/monitoring.html#controlcenter-userguide-monitoring) which looks shiny.
+With the Connect plugin doing its thing, switch back to Control Center and select `Data Streams`.
+You'll be presented with an active graph and metrics for the source and sink tasks you just configured.

 ## Directly accessing the Connect REST API